Knight-Swift Transportation (KNX)

 8. Earnings Per Share

 Diving into the nuances of Knight-Swift Transportation’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Knight-Swift Transportation’s operating margin declined by 9 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Knight-Swift Transportation’s operating margin declined by 11.4 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q1, Knight-Swift Transportation reported EPS at $0.28, up from $0.12 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Knight-Swift Transportation’s full-year EPS of $1.22 to grow 60.8%.
+In Q3, Knight-Swift Transportation reported adjusted EPS of $0.32, down from $0.34 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Knight-Swift Transportation’s full-year EPS of $1.31 to grow 45.1%.

 9. Cash Is King